MN194632/memorisation_toolkit/README.md

 ## Introduction
 This repo is the code base for the thesis "Investigating Memorisation in AI: A Benchmarking Approach" at the Technical University of Denmark (DTU).
 The thesis is written by Maria Christine Neiiendam and supervised by Sneha Das and Line Clemmensen.

+Please refer to the thesis for further for details on this method and its limitations.

 ## Table of Contents

 - [Overview](#overview)